New & Existing Patients

-If an existing patient moves to a new home which is outside our practice boundary we will have to ask you to register with another practice.
-Due to the pressures of new housing leading to our list size increasing constantly, we are unable to make any exceptions to this rule.
+Due to the pressures of new housing, leading to our list size constantly increasing, if an existing patient moves to a new home outside of our practice boundary, we ask you to register with another practice.
+We're unable to make any exceptions to this rule.

 Temporary Patient Registrations